jayden-mosley/2FA/README.md

 This project demonstrates TOTP (Time-based One-Time Password) 2FA in Python using pyotp and bcrypt.
 It simulates the login process where a user:

-1.User enters their username & password
+1. User enters their username & password

 If the credentials are wrong, access is denied.